sphynx/notes/programming/refs-and-pattern-matching-in-rust.md

 Then what is the type of `ch` when it is bound?
 Remember that we bind by reference here, so it is `&Box<(T, T)>`.
 You can easily check it with `print_type_of` function listed above.

 Now we want to recurse and to get access to our tuple which is hidden behind two references \(`&` and `Box`\).
 Auto-dereferencing to the rescue!
-We can just say `ch.0` and this will add  **automatically.
-Finally, we need to borrow that with &: this operator has lower precedence than field accessors, so &a.b is identical to &\(a.b\) In order to appreciate how much auto- is happening here let's look at the fully parenthesised unambiguous analog of &ch.0: it's the same as**
+We can just say `ch.0` and this will add &ast;&ast; automatically.
+Finally, we need to borrow that with `&`: this operator has lower precedence than field accessors, so `&a.b` is identical to `&(a.b)` In order to appreciate how much auto- is happening here let's look at the fully parenthesised unambiguous analog of `&ch.0` (it even broke my Markdown renderer!):